jackteversham/K-means_clustering/README.md

-## README for CSC3022F Assignment 4
+## README

-## Unserpvised Image Classification using K-Means CLustering
+## Unsupervised Image Classification using K-Means CLustering

 ## LOCATION OF DATASET NB
 Please note that when running, simply enter the name of the folder where the dataset is located as the first argument.